cosmos/.github/profile/README.md

 > **Note:** Projects marked with an asterisk (\*) are community or third-party maintained.
 They are not directly maintained by Cosmos Labs.

 ## Maintainers and Contributors
 [Cosmos Labs](https://cosmoslabs.io/) maintains the core components of the stack: Cosmos SDK, CometBFT, IBC, Cosmos EVM, and various developer tools and frameworks.
+The detailed maintenance policy can be found [here](https://github.com/cosmos/security/blob/main/POLICY.md).
 In addition to developing and maintaining the Cosmos Stack, Cosmos Labs provides advisory and engineering services for blockchain solutions.
 [Get in touch with Cosmos Labs](https://www.cosmoslabs.io/contact).

 Cosmos Labs is a wholly-owned subsidiary of the [Interchain Foundation](https://interchain.io/), the Swiss nonprofit responsible for treasury management, funding public goods, and supporting governance for Cosmos.